-FOR PRINCIPLE 2: EMBODY GENDER EQUALITY AND EQUITY WHILE PROMOTING WOMEN'S AND GIRLS' RIGHTS papers or a powerpoint slide with the following information.
+FOR PRINCIPLE 2: EMBODY GENDER EQUALITY AND EQUITY WHILE PROMOTING WOMEN'S AND GIRLS' RIGHTS

-STEP

-STEP

-15 minutes

-Display flipchart papers or a powerpoint slide
+Display flipchart papers or a powerpoint slide with the following information.

 Ask participants to identify and note down the human rights violations which are associated with each of these statements.
 Write down the rights mentioned concerning each statement.